IgniteUI/igniteui-angular/readme-template.md

 # Title
-What the project does?
+What the project does.

 ## Usage
-How is the project useful?
+How is the project useful.

 ## Getting Started